scipy-lectures/scientific-python-lectures/intro/scipy.rst

 Interpolation: :mod:`scipy.interpolate`
 ---------------------------------------

-The :mod:`scipy.interpolate` is useful for fitting a function from experimental data and thus evaluating points where no measure exists.
+:mod:`scipy.interpolate` is useful for fitting a function from experimental data and thus evaluating points where no measure exists.
 The module is based on the `FITPACK Fortran subroutines`_.